 “Never has there been a more exciting time for all of us to explore this next great frontier where the boundaries between work and higher purpose are merging into one, where doing good really is good for business.” – Sir Richard Branson

-Interestingly, this seems to have become common knowledge, and our survey of 340 business owners revealed that 7 out of 10 of businesses believe doing good increases their connection with their customers; half of them recognise it would differentiate their business and build a strong fan base, and over a third of the businesses see that doing good increases the engagement of their team.
+We are happy to highlight some of the benefits that doing good can have on various aspects of your business and we are not alone in thinking so!
+Our survey of 340 business owners revealed that 7 out of 10 of businesses believe doing good increases their connection with their customers; half of them recognise it would differentiate their business and build a strong fan base, and over a third of the businesses see that doing good increases the engagement of their team.

-Let’s take a look at each of the benefits doing good brings to your business.
+Let’s have a look at some of the benefits that doing good brings to your business.

 Creating a Lasting Connection with Your Customers